GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 It's not a complete standalone product that could be used for CI/CD.
 Think of it as a building block to facilitate the expression of Builds as part of larger systems.

-### What am I going to learn?
+**What am I going to learn?**

-You'll learn how to install it and start using it with sinple build descriptions.
+You'll learn how to install it and start using it with simple build descriptions.

 You'll also learn a bit how it works underneath.

-**Time to complete:** TODO
+**Time to complete:** <walkthrough-tutorial-duration duration="TODO"></walkthrough-tutorial-duration>

-**Are you ready?** Then click the `Continue` button to move to the next step.
+**Are you ready?** Then click the `Continue` button to get started...

 ## Setup

-*Those instructions assume you have a Kubernetes cluster and `kubectl` pointing at it.*
+*Warning: Those instructions assume you have a Kubernetes cluster and `kubectl` pointing at it.
+They also assume you have basic knowledge of Kubernetes and its CLI.*

 One way to check is to run: